guildai/issue-resolution/my.guild.ai-991-how-to-require-multiple-files-from-the-same-directory-in-guild-yml/README.md

 ## Copy data set files from project

 While copying files does take up disk space and takes time, it avoids making a run dependent on a project.
-The train record is more reliable.
+The record is more reliable.

-Use explicitly listed files (only configured files are available to train with):
+The `train-project-files` operation uses explicitly listed files (only configured files are available to train with):

     $ guild run train-project-files -y
     Resolving file:data/01.npy